torognes/vsearch/man/commands/fragments/option_relabel_keep.md

 `--relabel_keep`
-: When relabelling, keep the old identifier in the header, after a space.
+: Preserve old sequence identifiers by including them in the new headers, after a space.